 The biggest theme is supply.

-Active listings were up 17.2% year over year, and new listings were also higher.
-More inventory gives buyers more choice and creates more competition among sellers.
+Active listings were up 12.2% year over year, even though new listings were down 2.2% from May 2025.
+More active inventory gives buyers more choice and creates more competition among sellers.

-If inventory keeps rising faster than sales, sellers may need to be more careful with pricing expectations.
+If inventory keeps rising faster than demand, sellers may need to be more careful with pricing expectations.
 If buyer activity continues to improve, the market may stay balanced.

 Property Type Differences